zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_installation.md

 $ make
 ```

-After the compiling, a directory called "bin" is generated, which contains two executables, perturbo.x and qe2pert.x.
+After the compiling, a directory called "bin" is generated, which contains two executables, `perturbo.x` and `qe2pert.x`.